elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 The compiler can be changed using
 <tt>COMPILER=intel</tt>, e.g.
 To use other instruction sets, use <tt>ARCH=avx</tt>, etc.
-You are able to compile different SG++ modules independently.
+You are able to compile different SG⁺⁺ modules independently.
 However, you should take into account the dependencies between the modules to avoid "undefined symbol" errors:
 When using them, depending on the dependencies,